CalConnect/caldavtester-tools/README.md

 ```

 ### ToDo
-* check tests of disabled features, seem to be recogniced as failed, idea they are neither marked as success nor failed in db
 * allow to ignore single test results incl. a comment why
 * import/export tests-to-ignore data
 * run tests from gui